PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/cv_pipelines/pedestrian_attribute_recognition.en.md

 ### 4.2 Model Application
 After you complete fine-tuning with your private dataset, you will obtain a local model weight file.

-If you need to use the fine-tuned model weights, simply modify the production line configuration file by replacing the local path of the fine-tuned model weights to the corresponding position in the file:
+If you need to use the fine-tuned model weights, simply modify the pipeline configuration file by replacing the local path of the fine-tuned model weights to the corresponding position in the file:

 ```yaml
 pipeline_name: pedestrian_attribute_recognition